Universal Logo

 Universal Pictures Logo 1963

 For some period, the emblem was not ribbon-like but a two-line inscription.
-The upper word was made much larger than the lower one to emphasize the versatility of the film company and its planetary scale.
+The upper word was made much larger than the lower one to emphasize the film company’s versatility and planetary scale.
 Another significant meaning of this option is that the phrase “Universal International” has been replaced by “Universal Pictures.”
 The designers left the font the same.

 1963 – 1990